prashantas/vagrant-tomcat/README.md

-Configures an virtual machine with an Memcached instance for testing Boundary Plugin for Memcached
+Configures an virtual machine with any given Java version and Tomcat  instance for testing Boundary Plugin for Tomcat

 Prerequistes
 ------------